syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-windows-phone.md

 # Working with Windows phone

+In your Windows phone application, please add the required assemblies in order to use Essential PDF.
+[Refer here for assemblies required](/File-Formats/PDF/Assemblies-Required).

 ## Loading the document

 The following code example illustrates how to load the file by using stream in windows phone.